-- Shorts need to be to the top of the knee. - Skirts need to be to the top of the knee. - Dresses need to be to the top of the knee. - No athletic shorts - No excessive tight or form fitting clothing (i.e. dresses, pants, skirts) - All tops need to have a neckline no lower than the armpit. - No halter-tops, tank tops, tube tops, strapless shirts, or spaghetti straps, etc. - Shirts cannot be see-through. - No bra straps showing at any time. - No leggings/jeggings in middle and high schools - No Yoga pants, sweatpants or joggers - No undergarments may be showing. - No pajamas - No body cleavage or midriff may be showing. - No holes in jeans, shirts, dress, or any garment worn on the body that exposes bare skin. - No hats or caps may be worn in the building. - Sweatshirts, light sweaters, and light jackets are highly encouraged during the colder months.
+- Shorts, skirts, and dresses must be to the length of the mid-thigh or longer. - All tops need to have a neckline no lower than the armpit. - No halter-tops, tank tops, tube tops, strapless shirts, or spaghetti straps, etc. - Shirts cannot be see-through. - No bra straps showing at any time. - No leggings, leggings, yoga pants, or joggers may be worn without adequate coverage for the lower portion of the body in the middle and high schools. - No undergarments may be showing. - No pajamas - No body cleavage or midriff may be showing. - No holes in jeans, shirts, dresses, or garments worn on the body that exposes bare skin above the knee. - No hats and caps may be worn in the building. - Sweatshirts, light sweaters, and light jackets are highly encouraged during the colder months.
 No bulky jackets or jackets with more than two pockets will be allowed.
-This includes the inside and outside the jacket. - No Hoodies at all - No ski masks - Clear book bags are required - Any clothing with inappropriate (profane, vulgar, sexual, racial, ethical, alcohol, drugs and tobacco, gang related signs or words, sayings, slogans or graphics will not be allowed. - No SAGGING.
+This includes the inside and outside the jacket. - The hood portion of any garment (jackets, sweaters, sweatshirts, etc.) may not be worn on any part of the head inside any school facility. - No ski masks - Clear book bags are required - Any clothing with inappropriate (profane, vulgar, sexual, racial, ethical, alcohol, drug-related, tobacco -related, or gang-related signs, words, sayings, slogans or graphics will not be allowed. - No SAGGING.
 Pants must be worn up on the waist. - No solid colors can be worn for an entire outfit.
 For example, students will not be able to wear all red, blue, white, or black.
-Students cannot wear a red shirt, red pants, and red shoes.
-This could be considered gang affiliation. - No flip-flops, open toe shoes, slippers/house shoes, heels above 3 inches - Closed-toed sandals may be worn; however, MCSS prefer closed-toed sandals-have a strap on the back. - No blankets
+Students cannot wear red shirts, red pants, and red shoes.
+This could be considered gang affiliation. - Appropriate footwear must be always worn that includes sandals, athletic shoes, and dress shoes (heels must be 3 inches or less) - No blankets